CenFs/wsd17-ReactPlay/README.md

         * Redux (Good front-end tool which usually come with React, it makes data and state storage in front-end application easier)

 * Games
+    * Something moving, with save/load feature.

 ## Tasks and timetable

 Course hard deadlines bolded.
-Sprint deadlines are flexible, depending on how we can set up our meetings.
+Sprint deadlines and content are flexible.
+They may change depending on how we can set up meetings and how busy we are with other courses/work.

 Task | Description | Deadline
 ----------- | ------------ | ------------